jhpce-jhu/jhpce_mkdocs/docs/ourtools/tips-conventions.md

 # Tips and Conventions

 We aim to create a great web site for our users.
-Consistency is a part of that process.
+Consistency contributes to that result.
 Here are some conventions and time-saving tips.

 PLEASE read through the [Features](../ourtools/features.md) page for ideas about ways to present information in the best manner.
 Materials for MkDocs has so many tools for creating attractive and useful pages!!!